Richard Grayson (writer): Political activity

 For the 2004 elections, Grayson again filed to run as a write-in candidate in the election against an otherwise unopposed Florida Republican U.S. House member, Ander Crenshaw.
 After winning the endorsement of John B. Anderson, an independent candidate for president in 1980, Grayson told Broward Palm Beach New Times, "What I'm doing now is not quite a joke...I'm trying to make a point.
 In Florida, we have a system where, if one candidate files for an office and no other candidate files, then there's no election."
 In the conservative 4th congressional district in northern Florida, Grayson supported legal recognition of same-sex marriage, socialized medicine, a $10 an hour minimum wage, repeal of President George W. Bush's tax cuts, and immediate withdrawal of U.S. troops from Iraq; Grayson did not set foot in the district until October 2, 2004, when he did a television spot at a Jacksonville CBS affiliate.
 Grayson received less than 1% of the vote.

 Grayson became the Green Party nominee for Arizona's 6th congressional district in the 2010 election after winning the party's primary with six write-in votes.
 The Green Party sued Grayson and other party nominees, claiming they were "sham" candidates who should be removed from the November ballot.
 A federal judge ruled in favor of Grayson and other Green Party primary winners.

 Grayson ran for president again in the 2012 election, this time in the Green Party's Arizona presidential primary and was endorsed by the Tucson Weekly, which noted "we have been most impressed with Richard Grayson, including his plan to deport Republicans back to the 18th century, where they could be more comfortable with their tricorner hats and other Tea Party garb, and his demand that Pinal County Sheriff Paul Babeu be nicer to his ex-boyfriends."
 In a field of six candidates, Grayson finished in a tie for third place, with 39 votes.

-Later in 2012, Grayson changed his voter registration to the new Americans Elect party and in the primary, he won the party's nomination for Congress against incumbent Republican Paul Gosar in Arizona's 4th congressional district.
+Later in 2012, Grayson changed his voter registration to the new Americans Elect party and in the primary, he won the nomination to run in Arizona's 4th congressional district.
 Grayson finished fourth in the general election, receiving 1% of the vote in November 2012.

 In the 2014 election, running unopposed, Grayson won the Democratic nomination for Wyoming's at-large congressional district.
 When Grayson ran as a "hip-hop candidate," with a campaign committee called PPLZ 4 GRAYSON CREW, the head of the Wyoming Democratic party said of his campaign, "I am not thrilled with it."
 The only endorsement Grayson received came from United Auto Workers.
 In November 2014, Grayson garnered 23% of the vote running against Republican Congresswoman Cynthia Lummis.
 Despite not campaigning, spending any money, or visiting Wyoming, Grayson managed to beat Lummis 46% to 43% in Teton County.
 For the 2016 election, he filed to run again for Congress in Wyoming, but quit when a local Democrat entered the race.